So what are 101, 201, 301, and 401 levels in rope?

 - Basic Anatomy / Safety

-Examples of hard skills and specific ties taught at a 101-level would be:
+Examples of hard skills and specific ties taught at S&I and 101-level classes would be:

 - Beginning Rope Management and Care